 This integration is specifically designed for people that have been using Forms to store information to Salesforce.

 The process involved is quite lengthy.
 You can read all the instructions here.
-Once the process is completed, Salesforce will import changes to Opportunities and Leads after sending a data back to Google Analytics.
+Once the process is completed, Salesforce will import changes to Opportunities and Leads after sending data back to Google Analytics.

 Following any of the aforementioned methods will fuse both your Salesforce and Google